awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* @cdklabs/aws-data-solutions-framework.streaming.Authentication

-The client authentication to use when creating the Topic.
+The authentication used by the Kafka API admin client to create the topic.

 ---